TotalCross/totalcross/README.md

 ## What is inside this repository?
 The TotalCross SDK, comprised by two main components:

 * TotalCross Java API - Combination of several APIs such as GUI components, Database and GPIO to create a single more robust API that guarantees quality and support in application development.
-* TCVM. - Totalcross Virtual Machine, originally idealized as a Master's Thesis, has been built and improved over 10 years.
+* TCVM -  Totalcross Virtual Machine, originally idealized as a Master's Thesis, has been built and improved over 10 years.
 It's log-based (Java) architecture, bytecode "itself with its own folders" for the most frequent and implemented **almost 100% with C guarantees performance equivalent to native development**.
 To read more about the TCVM click here.

 ## Community
-The TotalCross's big dream is to build a large and supportive community of enthusiastic mobile and embedded developers.
+TotalCross's goal is to build a large and supportive community composed by enthusiastic mobile and embedded developers.
 You can be part of the [telegram](https://t.me/totalcrosscommunity) and here on [GitHub](https://github.com/totalcross/totalcross).

 ### Be a TotalCross contributor